Michael Palmer and the Medical Thriller

 The world of popular fiction lost one of its best craftsman ten years ago: on Wednesday, October 30th, 2013, Michael Palmer passed away.
 He was one of the innovators of the thriller genre: he wrote medical thrillers — intense, fast-paced mysteries featuring a medical doctor as the Everyman hero who gets caught up in a perilous adventure.

-I read many of his novels as I was preparing and writing my own variation on the genre — veterinary medical thriller, in which the medical Everyman is a small-town animal doctor who finds herself mixed up in a corporate whistle-blowing scheme against a big, bad pharmaceutical company.
+I read many of his novels as I was preparing and writing my own variation on the genre — a veterinary medical thriller, in which the medical Everyman is a small-town animal doctor who finds herself mixed up in a corporate whistle-blowing scheme against a big, bad pharmaceutical company.

 Palmer was known for being an extraordinarily generous writer, so naturally helpful and encouraging that he included his own agent’s contact info on his website and invited aspiring authors to send in their work to the agency.
 His website also features excellent “how-to” tips for beginning and experienced writers alike, not just in the medical thriller genre but in all types of storytelling.
 Unfortunately, his website has been taken off-line since his death.
 I, for one, would welcome the posthumous re-publication of his website articles.